SuadeLabs/fire/documentation/properties/purpose.md

 ---

-The **purpose** property describes the reason behind the creation or usage of the financial product *as seen from the point of view of the firm*.
+The **purpose** property describes the reason behind the creation or usage of the financial product or account *as seen from the point of view of the firm*.

 ## Account
 ```bash